ymadoff/ryba/hbase/resources/replication.md

 - Cyclic

-In thoses architecture Master designates the HBase cluster whose data are from (source) and Slave designates the HBase cluster where data are copied to (destination).
+In thoses architecture Master designates the HBase cluster whose data are from (source) and Slave designates the HBase cluster where data are copied to (target).

 ## Master Slave Replication